peteroupc/TurtleParser/api/com.upokecenter.util.IMarkableCharacterInput.md

  Gets the zero-based character position in the stream from the last-set mark.

 * `void MoveBack(int count)`<br>
- Moves the stream position back the given number of characters.
+ Moves the stream position back the specified number of characters.

 * `int SetHardMark()`<br>
  Sets a mark on the stream's current position.